The Fatal Five

 - Fine up to £10,000

-- Potential disqualification/ licence endorsement
+- Potential driving ban/ licence endorsement

 - Magistrate Court hearing

-- Potential requirement to re-sit test
+- Potential requirement to re-sit driving test

 - High insurance premiums